SGC Card Grading Review – Is It Better Than PSA?

 SGC has occasionally offered some discounts in the past, but it is not a normal occurrence, similar to what PSA has done with its Collector's Club.

-I encourage collectors to follow the SGC page on Facebook, as this would be the first place collectors would be made aware of any discounts.
+I encourage collectors to follow the SGC page on Facebook, as this is the first place they would be made aware of any discounts.

 Is SGC Authentic Still In Business?

-SGC used to have an autograph authentication business -SGC Authentic.
+SGC used to have an autograph authentication business called SGC Authentic.

 They shut down the business in 2019, but they had a good reputation.

-There are some rumors that it was shut down following the discovery that they had authenticated some forged T206 cards.
+There are some rumors that it was shut down after discovering they had authenticated some forged T206 cards.